borjapetit/2022_firingcosts/README.md

 Once compiled, you can run the code by double-clicking the generated executable.
 The code can be used to solve the model, to run the experiments, to calibrate the parameters, and to run a robustness check of the model parameters.

-When clicking the executable, the program will aks you to specify what to do:
+When clicking the executable, the program asks you to specify what to do:

 ```
 What do you want to do?